 "What was it you said?
 If you cannot see the truth for yourself, I will drag you to it."

 Kearyn laughed and gestured to his withered form.
 "Take it from me.
-You will meet your true maker sooner than you think."
+You will try and fail."

-Dahl glared at Purifier, thinking how Eve's attack had been nothing more than an uncontrollable need for vengeance.
-A need she was understanding better with every smug word that came out of Purifier's mouth.
-Just the sound of his voice made Dahl want to punch him in the face.
-Add to that the condescending tone that made Dahl wish she still had her rifle.
-I'd like to see you try to dodge a speeding bullet.
-She beamed an evil grin, thinking of exactly where she'd like to shoot him.
-He saw her peeking around Kearyn and smiled back at her.
+Dahl glared at Purifier, wanting to punch him in the face.
+His condescending tone made Dahl wish she still had her rifle.
+I'd like to see him try to dodge a speeding bullet, she mused.
+She beamed an evil grin at him, and he smiled back.
 Dahl's blood boiled.

 "You don't know me," Dahl blared.

-Purifier ignored her.
+The Purifier ignored her.
 "I hadn't planned on killing you today, Kearyn.
 But if you leave me no choice.
 I will do what is necessary to achieve my goal.
 I offer you this one opportunity to gather your team and leave."
 He smiled an evil got you under my thumb grin and Kearyn imagined punching him in the face, too.
 "You think yourself beyond harm.
 But they are not.
 Perhaps I should murder all of your friends while you stand by and watch.
-Most of them are here, or coming soon, aren't they?"
+Most of them are here, or coming soon, aren't they?
+And maybe you could save them.
+If you go back in time and steer their paths away from here.
+Away from us.
+What would it take?
+A thousand years?
+A million?
+And what could I accomplish with you out of my way?"

 "I wouldn't do that," Purifier warned, redness in his face replaced by a sadistic smile.
-He held still, maintaining eye contact with his equally matched opponent.
-"Remember the rules, Kearyn.
-Kill me; kill you.
-And the time stream is a fickle thing, and we are so very close now.
-If we kill one another, where would your band of merry cohorts be without their molding leader?
-And what would become of all the tragic sacrifices you have endured in the selfless pursuit of enacting your so-called grand plan to save the universe?
-It would all be for not without you.
-A house of cards toppled in the breeze."
+He held still, maintaining eye contact with his matched opponent.
+"The time stream is a fickle thing, and we are so very close to the source now.
+There is no telling what could happen to either of us this close to the obelisk.
+And where would your band of merry cohorts be without their molding leader?
+If his house of cards topples in an invisible breeze.
+You're all fucked."

 "Perhaps," Kearyn replied.